Quantrail-Data/CH-Ops/docs/development/test-cluster-setup.md

 ### Restart a pod

-Useful for testing whether the topology screen notices a host going out of rotation.
+Useful to test whether the topology screen notices a host going out of rotation.

 ```bash
 kubectl delete pod -n chtest chi-demo-main-0-1-0